carbonplan/research/articles/dac-calculator-explainer/index.md

     offset: 0,
     number: 7,
     authors:
-      'Comparable to the horizontal flow (VF) scenario described in McQueen et al. (2021).', },
+      'This scenario is comparable to the horizontal flow (VF) scenario described in McQueen et al. (2021).', },
 }